Tracing the Troublemakers: How To Research Your Criminal Ancestors

 Census records

-Prison and jail records can tell you what crime the person committed and what their sentence was.
-It can also give marital status, a physical description, and where they were from.
-Some records may say whether they had been imprisoned before.
+Prison and jail records can tell you what crime the person committed and their sentence.
+A search for prison records can also share marital status, a physical description, and where they were from.
+Some old prison records may say whether they had been in prison before.

-Some prison and jail records still exist, but there’s no central place where they’re kept.
-Many will be offline in archives and other institutions, but luckily, some are now online.
+While many of these files still exist, there is no central place where they’re kept.
+Many are in archives and other institutions, but luckily, some are now online.

 Not Frisco has a list of Alcatraz inmates and their crimes.

-Ancestry has many prisoner collections, like Montana county and state prisons, Alabama convict records, and Texas convict registers.
+Ancestry has many convict records, like Alabama convicts and Texas convict registers.
 They also have records for other countries.

 Police and arrest reports

-Police and arrest reports can be harder to find but are worth looking for.
-They can give the date and time the crime occurred, the charge, where it took place, who arrested the person, and any witnesses.
-Mug shots, birth dates, and where they lived might also be included.
+They may give the date and time the crime occurred, the charge, where it took place, who arrested the person, and any witnesses.
+Mug shots, birth dates, and where they lived might also be inside.

 I Dream of Genealogy has links to records for a handful of states.